Refugees and Special Humanitarian Programs

 The Australian government does not immediately class people arriving in Australia by boat, without a visa, as refugees.
 Considering the need for verifying the identity of a person, their health, and the basis of their claims where there is very little paper work available to the immigration authorities, there is little doubt that processing a claim will take some time.
 The process is of indeterminate length, but the validity of the applications are assessed according to the administrative standards set by DIAC.
 That said, there have been several examples of Australia rejecting applicants who have arrived in Australia, and sending them back to their home countries, where they were subsequently persecuted afresh, and often killed.

 There have been several attempts to speed up the process for applicants in immigration detention.
-The DIAC website provides a huge amount of information on this subject.

 Bringing family to Australia – refugees